Winner Jumalon: Work

 Back in his native land, he painted mostly colorful self-portraits.
-Whimsical and carefree are the auras that describe his works.
+It came to pass, he started using a layering technique, and drawing faces over faces, an observation perhaps, watching fellow students with their diverse individuality go under guises just to create that harmony.

 Spending his high school life in Laguna has been still artistically inclined having visual arts as his major.
 His paintings were done in subdued earth colors.

 He was then living in a mountain where his school is located, learning the rigors of the academic world.

-A winner was fondling for an identity, painting self-portraits.
-It came to pass, he started using a layering technique, and drawing faces over faces, an observation perhaps, watching fellow students with their diverse individuality go under guises just to create that harmony.

 Now, he lives alone, playing with wide spaces and abstract figures, graffiti, and black scratches on white background.
-He sees blunt black and white, anonymous, animosity, bare, his insight of urbanity.
-Random and varied images are his confidant to fit and sustain in his necessary evolution.
+He sees blunt black and white, anonymous, his insight of urbanity.